docker/machine/docs/drivers/aliyun.md

  - `--aliyunecs-internet-max-bandwidth`: Maxium bandwidth for Internet access (in Mbps), default 1
  - `--aliyunecs-private-address-only`: Use the private IP address only
  - `--aliyunecs-region`: The region to use when launching the instance.
 Default: `cn-hangzhou`
+ - `--aliyunecs-route-cidr`: The CIDR to use configure the route entry for the instance in VPC.
+Sample: 192.168.200.0/24
  - `--aliyunecs-secret-key`: **required** Your secret access key for the Aliyun ECS API.
  - `--aliyunecs-security-group`: Aliyun security group name.
 Default: `docker-machine`
  - `--aliyunecs-ssh-password`: SSH password for created virtual machine.
 Default is random generated.